1. Are your programs geared for kids with a science background?

 Both girls and boys love SciTech Kids.
-Interestingly, SciTech Kids had more girls than boys in our Science camp this past summer.
-Our hands-on approach engages all kids as they recognizd that science is used in everyday life.
+Interestingly, SciTech Kids had more girls than boys in our Science camp.
+Our hands-on approach engages all kids as they recognize that science is used in everyday life.

 5. What do children tell their parents after coming home from camp?

 Most parents comment how excited their child is about sharing his or her experience at SciTech Kids.
 Children enjoy showing the take home project and journal entries to their parents.
 One parent mentioned that her child has never been so chatty about an after-school program or camp before.